department-of-veterans-affairs/va.gov-team/teams/vso/teams/representatives/engineering/ADRs/using-sign-in-service.md

 Since we will have our app on a subdomain and will need to appear visually distict from VA.gov we would need to configure the SAML authentication to work on our subdomain if we were to use it.
-The sign-in service will work in conjunction with our subdomain with a similar amount of configuration however the configuration needed can be poerformed by our team instead of an external team.
+The sign-in service will work in conjunction with our subdomain with a similar amount of configuration however the configuration needed can be performed by our team instead of an external team.

 **** Sign-in service is more future-proof